aniqjaved01/aniqjaved01/README.md

 <img src="github-header-image.png"/>

-I am data scientist with interests in emerging AI technologies.
+I am full stack engineer with interests in emerging AI technologies.
 I love to explore and implement these new technologies for the betterment of humanity.
-Currently, I am working on the data analytics.
+Currently, I am working on the MERN stack.

 <p>Connect with me on ✅<a href="https://www.linkedin.com/in/aniq-javed/">LinkedIn</a></p>
 <p>Link to my previous account <a href="https://github.com/AniqJaved">Github</a></p>